crossminer/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform.md

 Open `releng/org.eclipse.scava.product/scava.product`
   * Click the `Validate...` icon in the top right of the product configuration editor (the icon is a piece of paper with a tick)
   * If things do not validate, there's something wrong -- get in touch :) Problems related to `org.eclipse.e4.core.di` aren't critical.
   * Then, click the `Export an Eclipse product` on the left of the `Validate...` button.
 Uncheck the `Generate p2 repository` checkbox, select a destination directory and validate.
-After a while, the OSSMETER platform will be generated in the selected directory.
+After a while, the SCAVA platform will be generated in the selected directory.
   * The platform can then be run using the generated `eclipse` binary; it accepts the following arguments:
     * `-apiServer`: Starts up the client API on localhost:8182
     * `-worker ${id-worker}`: Spawns a thread that analyses registered projects
   * To get a full platform running, first launch a worker thread, then the API server.

-If you are developing code for the Scava platform, be sure to check out the [Developers Guide](../index.md).

 When starting the platform, you can pass a configuration file to control the behaviour of the platform: